babak2/HAAMoS/README.md

 2. Click File -> import
 3. Select General -> Existing Projects into Workspace
 4. Click Next
-5. Click Browse (in front of Select root directory radio button)
+5. Click Browse (in front of the Select root directory radio button)
-6. Select the root directory of HAAMoS folder
+6. Select the root directory of the HAAMoS folder
-7. Select Copy projects into workspace
+7. Select Copy projects into the workspace
 8. Click Finish

 ## To run the HAAMoS model in Eclipse